Course Catalog

 5 units

 In-depth multidisciplinary study of one or more French-speaking regions of the world.
 Topics may include history, language, society, literature, and the arts.
 All coursework will be done in French.
-Prerequisite(s): FREN 6.
+Prerequisite(s): FREN 6 or placement by assessment.
 May be repeated for credit.

 FREN 199